ESIPFed/science-on-schema.org/decisions/47-use-spdx-licenses.md

 }
 </pre>

-While many licenses are ambiguous about the license URI for the license, the Creative Commons licenses are an exception in that they provide extremely consistent URIs for each license, and these are in widespread use.
-So, while we recommend using the SPDX URI, we recognize that some sites may want to use the CC license URIs directly, which is acceptable.
+While many licenses are ambiguous about the license URI for the license, the Creative Commons licenses are an exception in that they provide consistent URIs for each license, and these are in widespread use.
+While we recommend using the SPDX URI, it is acceptable to use the CC license URIs directly if preferred.
 Here's an example using the traditional CC URI for the license.
 <pre>
 {
   "@context": {